 Even though New York courts had attempted to limit the reach of the law, Reed reasoned the law remained “too uncertain and indefinite to justify the conviction of this petitioner.”
 Reed noted that a law dealing with “massed” stories had “no technical or common law meaning,” and that, as a consequence, an “honest distributor” of such materials could not “know when he might be held to have ignored such a prohibition.”

-Dissent argues that states entitled to decide what written materials could provoke crime
+Dissent argued that states were entitled to decide what written materials could provoke crime

 In a fairly long dissent joined by Justices Robert H. Jackson and Harold H. Burton, Justice Felix Frankfurter pointed out that such laws had been in existence for more than 60 years in more than 20 states.